 When taken 15 to 30 minutes before eating, the bitter compounds create a bitter reflex, which triggers contractions in your intestines.
 Your esophageal sphincter contracts to protect your esophagus from the hydrochloric acid migrating up from your stomach, thus helping to prevent occasional heartburn.*

-Another way you can use Organic Digestive Bitters is right after a meal for soothing relief.
+Another way you can use Organic Digestive Bitters Liquid Drops is right after a meal for soothing relief.

-Take Control of Your Digestive Health and Comfort With Our Organic Digestive Bitters Today*
+Take Control of Your Digestive Health and Comfort With Our Organic Digestive Bitters Liquid Drops Today*

 Many factors can challenge healthy digestive function, especially aging and a stress-filled lifestyle, but you don’t have to put up with digestive distress.

-Our Organic Digestive Bitters can help with occasional gas, bloating, heartburn and irregularity, and make eating enjoyable again.*
+Our Organic Digestive Bitters Liquid Drops can help with occasional gas, bloating, heartburn and irregularity, and make eating enjoyable again.*

-We’ve selected only premium herbs and nutrients for our USDA Certified Organic Digestive Bitters.
+We’ve selected only premium herbs and nutrients for our Certified USDA Organic Digestive Bitters Liquid Drops.
 Lemon juice, natural mandarin flavor and citrus extract provides a complimentary base for the eight botanical flavors.

-Give your digestive tract the helping hand it may need, and order your supply of Organic Digestive Bitters today.
+Give your digestive tract the helping hand it may need, and order your supply of Organic Digestive Bitters Liquid Drops today.